 Rename is a term used to describe the process of changing the name of an object.
 For example, you could rename a file called "12345.txt" on a computer to "book.txt" so it can be identified without having to open and read its contents.

-In the animated picture to the right is an example of how the file "logo.png" is renamed to "example.png" in Microsoft Windows by right-clicking on the file and then selecting the rename option from the right-click menu.
+In the animated picture to the right, you'll see an example of how the file "logo.png" is renamed to "example.png" in Microsoft Windows.
+The file is right-clicked, then the rename option is selected from the context menu which appears.

 How to rename a file from the command line